christy8059/github-tutorial/README.md

 ## Repository Setup
 _To make a repository on C9_
 1. Open your terminal and double check if your in your workspace.
-2. Then in the terminal type mkdir(make directory) to make a new repo.
+2. Then in the terminal type `mkdir` (make directory) to make a new repo.
-3. Then cd (change directory) into the folder that.
+3. Then `cd` (change directory) into the folder that.
-4. After you make the folder you can create a file using touch.txt.
+4. After you make the folder you can create a file using `touch.txt`.
-5. To open the file you can type c9 with the file name and you can type in the file.
+5. To open the file you can type `c9` with the file name and you can type in the file.
-6. after you make your changes you would want to add to your workspace by typing "add .".
+6. After you make your changes you would want to add to your workspace by typing `add .`.
-7. after you add to the staging are you would want to commit it.
-To commit it you would type commit -m "message".(The -m just means message)
+7. After you add to the staging are you would want to commit it.
+To commit it you would type `commit -m "message"`.
+(The -m just means message)
-8. After commiting you push it to github, but since youre not connected to your github you would have to connect it first. (only if you made a repor on Github already)
+8. After commiting you push it to github using `git push`, but since you're not connected to your github you would have to connect it first. (only if you made a repo on Github already)
-9. To connect them you would type git remote add origin git@github.com:christy8059/nameofrepo.git and then git push -u origin master
+9. To connect them you would type `git remote add origin git@github.com:christy8059/nameofrepo.git` and then `git push -u origin master`
-10. afterwards you can go back to your shell and type git push, and it will push it to github.
+10. Afterwards you can go back to your shell and type `git push`, and it will push it to github.

 _To make a repository on Github_
 1. On the home page of github you will see a green button that says "new repository"  ![](new_repository.png)